TwylaHelps/twyla.kubedeploy/README.md

 This will apply the list to the other cluster.
 The count of replicas will be preserved on the target cluster if the deployment exists.

+### Configuration Files

+All examples until here used command line arguments to configure the behavior of `kubedeploy`.
+To make the work flow more convenient when using the tool a lot, configuration files can be used.

+By convention `kubedeploy` looks for a file named `kubedeploy.yml` in the working directory and loads it before parsing the command line arguments.
+The configuration is a list of key-value pairs in YAML format where they names of the keys are equivalent to the command line argument names.

+The following command line arguments can be used in the configuration file:

+    --name
+    --namespace
+    --image
+    --registry
+    --group
+    --branch
+    --version

+Some arguments have to be used explicitly still:

+    --local
+    --dry
+    --dump-to
+    --from-file

+Example:

+    # Name of the Kubernetes deployment
+    name: my-service
+    # Namespace in Kubernetes
+    namespace: default
+    # Registry and image names.
+Will be combined to:
+    # my-private-reg/service-one:<generated-version>
+    registry: my-private-reg
+    image: service-one
+    group: twyla

 ## Known Bugs

 - limited keyring support (should work on MacOS though)